qgis/QGIS-Documentation/docs/user_manual/expressions/expression_help/Operators.rst

 For string concatenation NULL values from fields are treated as empty strings.
 Use the || operator instead if NULL propagation for strings is required.

+When used with two colors, performs component-wise addition on the color components (not alpha), clamping results to [0, 1].
+The alpha channel of the left color is used.
+HSL and HSV colors are converted to RGB for the operation, and the result is an RGB color.
+CMYK colors produce a CMYK result.

+When used with a color and a number (in any order), adds the number to each color component (excluding alpha), clamping results to [0, 1].
+The alpha channel is preserved.

 .. list-table::
    :widths: 15 85